Infusion Spiral Systems for Beer

 Looking for woods other than oak?
 Try our exotic woods.

-Send us the name and address of your brewery or cidery, contact name and email and phone number to receive a free trial sample pack of one 8" Infusion Spiral each in Spanish Cedar, Cypress and Sugar Maple.
+Send us the name and address of your brewery or cidery, contact name and email and phone number to receive a free trial sample pack of Infusion Spiral 3-inch segments, one each in Spanish Cedar, Cypress and Sugar Maple.
 Send email to Len@thebarrelmill.com.